-Learn the secrets to being a great film director, from directing actors and crew to planning and capturing great shots.
-Get filmmaking tips to become a better director, storyteller, and communicator.
+Learn about being a great film director, from directing actors and crew to planning and capturing great shots.
+Get tips to become a better director, storyteller, and communicator.

 - [Voiceover] Hey, folks, this is Chad Perkins, a filmmaker from Seattle.
 This training series is part of a collection of courses to teach you how to make a short film start to finish.
 As part of this training, I made a short fantasy film called The Assurance and documented the entire process from writing and pre-production to working on set through post production to a screening in an independent movie theater in Seattle.
 In this training, you'll get to see how we budgeted, auditioned actors, set up lights and cameras, wrote and recorded the orchestral score, how we did all of our visual effects, everything.